 Use this article as your step-by-step guide on how to wash sweatpants.
-Using the proper methods to wash your sweatpants will allow you to keep them softer, cleaner, and in good condition for a longer period of time.
+Using the proper methods to wash your tall sweatpants will allow you to keep them softer, cleaner, and in good condition for a longer period of time.

-How to Wash Sweatpants
+How To Wash Sweatpants

 This protects the outer layer of your sweatpants and allows for greater contact between the detergent and the dirtiest part of your pants.

-- Run the rinse cycle.
+3. Run the rinse cycle

 Remove the sweatpants from the washing machine and place them into the dyer.

 Run the dryer on tumble dry low.

 Once finished, remove the sweatpants from the dryer, turn them inside out once more, and enjoy your fresh and clean sweatpants.

-How to Hand Wash Sweatpants
+How To Wash Sweatpants By Hand

 If you don’t have access to a washing machine, use these step-by-step instructions to guide you while hand washing your sweatpants.

-- Once finished, run the sweatpants under cold water until the water runs clear and the detergent is completely washed out.
+Once finished, run the sweatpants under cold water until the water runs clear and the detergent is completely washed out.

 Wring the sweatpants out to remove excess water, or flat dry on a drying rack for 30 minutes to 1 hour.

-- Put the sweatpants into the dryer and run the dryer on tumble dry low.
+7. Put the sweatpants into the dryer on tumble dry low

 In order to keep your sweatpants soft during the wash cycle you should use the right detergent, turn your sweatpants inside out, wash your sweatpants with garments made from similar materials, and consider running an extra rinse cycle.